rakudo/rakudo/NOMMAP.markdown

 ## Finish up parametric roles
 Many things are working, some are not...
-* Generically typed variables (also for the ::T case in roles)
 * role R1[::T] does R2[T] { ... }
 * Multiple variants of a single role
 * Role subtype checking